 If an employee or associated person wishes to provide gifts to suppliers, client or other business contacts, prior written approval from a Director is required, together with details of the intended recipients, reasons for the gift and business objective.
-These will be authorised only in limited circumstances [and will be subject to a cap of £50 per recipient].
+These will be authorised only in limited circumstances.